 Thanksgiving dinner doesn’t have to be traditional.
 In fact, it’s the perfect chance to let your personality shine.

-We’ll help you tap into your adventurous side this Thanksgiving by planning a bohemian-inspired meal.
+We’ll help you tap into your adventurous side with this unconventional Thanksgiving dinner.
 This fun, funky theme centers on vibrant colors, global flavors and unexpected twists.
 Learn how to plan the perfect bohemian menu, set a jaw-dropping table and make the most of your time with family and friends.

 How to Plan a Bohemian Thanksgiving Menu

 A bohemian Thanksgiving is all about fresh, bold flavors.
-You can still serve the dishes guests know and love, but with fun surprises—think potatoes mashed with olive oil and pancetta or pie made from a creamy persimmon filling.
+You can still serve the dishes guests know and love, but with fun surprises—think olive oil mashed potatoes or persimmon-squash pie.
 The trick is to find a palette of flavors that complement one another.

 How to Set a Bohemian Thanksgiving Table

 When setting the table, aim for a colorful, earthy vibe.
 Retro table linens are a great place to start, and fresh succulents and flowers are always eye-catching.
-For a truly bohemian look, use a wide variety of dishes and servingware—you don’t want everything to match.
-Consider buying one or two statement pieces (we’re in love with this macrame table runner), then fill in the gaps with items you already own.
+For a truly bohemian look, use a wide variety of dishes and serveware—you don’t want everything to match.
+Consider buying one or two statement pieces, then fill in the gaps with items you already own.
 Thrift shops are also a great resource for eclectic finds.
-If you’re in need of some product inspiration, check out our guide to setting a bohemian table.
+If you’re looking for Thanksgiving decor inspiration, check out our guide to setting a bohemian table.

 To keep the table from looking cluttered, stick to a few core colors.
 We chose shades of blue, yellow and magenta for our color scheme.
 And a few neutrals—such as white and gray—help to tone down the vibrant hues.
 If you’re stuck on what colors to use, steal a palette from a patterned scarf or piece of artwork.
 Garnering inspiration from an existing object makes it easy to see how a group of colors will go together.